-Daniel Kariko is a North Carolina based artist, and an Associate Professor of Fine Art Photography in School of Arts and Design at East Carolina University, in Greenville, North Carolina.
+Daniel Kariko is a North Carolina based artist, and a Professor of Fine Art Photography in School of Arts and Design at East Carolina University, in Greenville, North Carolina.
 Kariko is currently serving as an Assistant Director of the ECU School of Art and Design, and the Coordinator for the Undergraduate Programs.

 Kariko’s images investigate environmental and political aspects of landscape, use of land and cultural interpretation of inhabited space.
 He worked on several long-term photographic projects in his native Serbia, recording the aftermath of the war in Balkans.
 Since 1999 Kariko documented the endangered wetlands and dramatic changes in the landscape in Barataria- Terrebonne region of South Louisiana.
 His other projects include documentation of foreclosed housing in Florida during the 2008-09 real estate crisis, and scanning electron microscope portraits of locally found insects.